T1m3M/Matrices/README.md

 ## What's that?

-A simple program to create Matrices objects and perform operations like:
+A simple program written in C++ using Code::Blocks IDE to create Matrices objects and perform operations like:

 - Adding two matrices
 - Subtracting two matrices
 - Finding the multiplication of two matrices